-These statistics are eye-openers, aren't they?
-Yet real estate men are saying that the prices you have just read will soon apply to the Albuquerque region!
-And as lovely and luxuriant an area as Albuquerque can boast is The Valley of the Estancia Ranchettes.
-Rimmed by mountains, lying flush alongside the most important highway in the West, Route 66, and only 39 miles from Albuquerque, The Valley of the Estancia Ranchettes is the essence of the enchanting Southwest.
-Please read this carefully!
-The Valley of the Estancia Ranchettes are not barren desert tracts.
+And as lovely and luxuriant an area as Albuquerque can boast is The Valley of the Estancia Ranchettes, Rimmed by mountains, lying flush alongside the most important highway in the West, Route 66, and only 39 miles from Albuquerque, The Valley of the Estancia Ranchettes is the essence of the enchanting Southwest.
+Please read this the Estancia Ranchettes is the estancia Ranchettes are not barren desert tracks.
 They are carefully!
-The Valley of the Estancia Ranchettes are not barren desert tracts.
+The Valley of the Estancia Ranchettes are not barren desert tracks.
 They are lush and green!
 Water waits to be tapped.
 The soil is so fertile as to bear fruit trees and truck gardens.
-Our Route 66 neighbors frame the landscape with their low modern ranchettes, homes, motels.
+Our Route 66 neighbors frame the landscape with their low modern ranchettes, hones, motels.
+Our next door neighbor is the famed \$200,000 Longhorn ranchettes, homes, motels.
 Our next door neighbor is the famed \$200,000 Longhorn Museum of the Old West...
 Oh yes, this is a very lovely land.
 As our headline says, an acre in our beautiful VALLEY OF THE ESTANCIA RANCH-ETTES costs \$395 complete!
 And the terms are \$10 down and \$10 a month per acre.
 That's it - no extras, no hidden additional costs.
 You may reserve as many acres as you wish.
 AND YOU TAKE NO RISK IN SENDING YOUR \$10 TO RESERVE YOUR ONE ACRE RANCHETTE SITE.
 Your \$10 reserves an acre for you, but you have the unqualified right to change your mind.
 As soon as we receive your reservation we will send you your Purchase Agreement and Property Owner's Kit.
-The package will show you exactly where your property is and will include full maps, photographs and complete informa-tion about your property.
-Other maps will show you nearby Arizona - even old Mexico tion about your property.
+The package will show you exactly where your property.
 Other maps will show you nearby Arizona - even old Mexico itself, 250 miles away.
 You may have a full 30 day period to go through this fascinating portfolio, check our references, talk it over with your family.
 If during that time you should wish to change your mind (and you don't have to give a reason either) your reservation deposit will be instantly refunded.
 (ALBUQUERQUE BANK REFERENCES).

-Experienced realtors think that the Albuquerque area presents the most exciting accepted to give a new point for \$5000 to \$5 acreage buy in America.
+Experienced realtors think that the Albuquerque area presents the most exciting acreage buy in America.
 On the outskirts of the city, land is now going for \$5000 to \$6000 an acre.
 One day soon the Valley of the Estancia Ranchettes could be a suburb of Albuquerque.
 Act now.
 You'll be forever grateful that you did.